noahlevenson/strappy/README.md

 # strappy

-Strappy is an extensible bootstrap node for Free Food.
-If you want to support the Free Food mainline by operating a bootstrap node &mdash; or if you want to spin up your own private network running the Free Food protocol &mdash; Strappy is the right place to start.
+Strappy is an extensible bootstrap node for [Free Food](https://github.com/noahlevenson/libfood).

+If you want to support the [Free Food](https://github.com/noahlevenson/libfood) mainline by operating a bootstrap node &mdash; or if you want to spin up your own private network running the [Free Food](https://github.com/noahlevenson/libfood) protocol &mdash; Strappy is the right place to start.
 Watch the Strappy tutorial video (above) to learn the basics.

+### :heavy_check_mark: Requirements

+Node.js (tested on v14.17.6)

 ### :100: Usage